charmed-kubernetes/kubernetes-docs/pages/k8s/docker-registry.md

 ## Connecting to a Charmed Kubernetes cluster

-To connect the private registry to an existing Charmed Kubernetes cluster, run the relevant command.
+Relate the deployed registry to the appropriate [container runtime][container-runtime] for your cluster.
+This configures the runtime with authentication, proxy, and/or TLS data from the registry.

 ### Containerd